 My partner is a web developer, works as a freelancer, and owns his work time and location.
 Also, he taught himself how to program.
 The moment came when he was overwhelmed with work but with an opportunity to delegate and teach.
 My internet creative itch was on high so I made a compromise with myself.
 I decided to focus on learning to program digital products for the following year.
 If by the end of the year I did not like what I was doing, I would go back to the manufacturing industry.
 My mentor would be my partner.
 I thought of my mom telling me: “La

 When I put my headphones on, with good upbeat music and coffee in the morning to code my

 Then, why share this page?

 From writing code, I felt the need to write human words.
-Something I did notice while I was researching resources for beginner coders was the lack of actual references to the experiences of a self-taught programmer.
+Something I did notice while I was researching resources for beginner coders was the lack of actual references to the experiences of a self-directed programmer.
 Especially Latin Americans and women.
 F

 I just put my headphones on, zip my coffee, and press play…